c-cSkipping Business Process Mapping (BPM) before an ERP Implementation is unnecessarily risky!

 5. Increase the scope and cost of the Software Implementation

-If requirements are missed or decisions on how a process should be done are only taking place after the selection of the system, then there is a very high probability that the scope of the implementation will change.
-This is because proposed solution may need additional customisations or tweaks to meet the needs that arise later into the project or you spend more time designing processes than you expected.
+If requirements are missed or decisions on how a process should be done are only taking place after the selection of the system, then there is a high probability that the scope of the implementation will change.
+This is because the proposed solution may need additional customisations or enhancements to meet the needs that arise later into the project or you spend more time designing processes than you expected.

 6. Make change management initiatives more difficult to tailor to individual’s need

-An Enterprise Software Solution or ERP is useless if it isn’t used correctly by the end users.
+An Enterprise Software or ERP solution is useless if it isn’t used correctly by the end users.
 This is why change management is so important (Read our guide to Change Management here).
 Business Process mapping assists with mitigating against the risk of having resistant stakeholders in a couple of ways.